Harry Brook

-Harry Cherrington Brook (born 22 February 1999) is an English international cricketer who plays international cricket for England and domestic cricket for Yorkshire County Cricket Club.
+Harry Cherrington Brook (born 22 February 1999) is an English international cricketer who plays for England in all three formats of the game and is the Test vice-captain, ODI and T20I captain.
+Brook plays domestic cricket for Yorkshire.
 Primarily a right-handed batsman, he also bowls right-arm medium pace.
 He made his international debut for England in January 2022.

-He has made an extraordinary start to his test career by amassing 809 runs in his first six test appearances having batted ten times with a career average of 80.90 and with strike rate of almost 100.
+He made an extraordinary start to his test career by amassing 809 runs in his first six test appearances having batted ten times with a career average of 80.90 and with a strike rate of almost 100.
+Brook was part of the England cricket team that won the 2022 T20 World Cup.
+In December 2024, he topped the ICC rankings for Test batsmen during England's tour of New Zealand.

+Harry Brook was named as ICC Men's Player of the Month award twice in December 2022 and February 2023.

 Early life

-Brook was born in Keighley but raised in Burley in Wharfedale.
+Brook was born in Keighley but raised in Burley in Wharfedale by parents David and Lucy Brook (née Cherrington).
 His family were active in club cricket.

 He was educated at Ilkley Grammar School, a comprehensive school in Ilkley, West Yorkshire.
-At the age of 14, he left having been offered a scholarship at Sedbergh School, a private boarding school in Cumbria.
+At the age of 14, he moved to Sedbergh School, a private boarding school in Cumbria.
 Journalist Alex Mason reported for the Cricketer Magazine that former professional cricketer and Sedbergh School cricket coach Martin Speight was a very big influence on Brook's career during his schooldays.

+Brook has supported several charitable endeavours, including recording a video message for Team Hope while they were fundraising for the British Heart Foundation.